mckennapsean/dissertation/content/02-background.md

 For the past few decades, pedagogy for data visualization and human-computer interaction has begun to shift from academic or theoretical foundations towards including skills for design, critique, and critical analysis [@Reimer2003;
-@Rushmeier2007; @Hearst2016; @He2017].
-Educators have come to realize that they must rapidly adapt their teaching methods for a wide array of diverse students, from undergraduates across disciplines to graduate students in standard courses, flipped classrooms, and online environments [@He2017].
-A recent approach among educators is to employ active learning [@Beyer2016; @Godwin2016; @Hearst2016], where techniques and methods are used to encourage deeper analysis and synthesis as opposed to just passively observing a lecture [@Beyer2016].
-For example, a common approach observed in most classroom settings are practical data visualization exercises, to give novices opportunities to critically analyze a data visualization, provided dataset, or existing visualization tool and work with their peers to analyze the outcomes [@Kerren2008; @He2017].
+@Rushmeier2007; @Hearst2016b; @He2017].
+Educators have come to realize that they must rapidly adapt their teaching methods to a growing body of diverse students [@Rheingans2016; @Domik2016], from undergraduates across disciplines to graduate students in standard courses, flipped classrooms [@Rheingans2016; @He2017], and online environments [@Beyer2016].
+A recent approach among educators is to employ active learning [@Beyer2016; @Godwin2016; @Hearst2016b], where techniques and methods are used to encourage deeper analysis and synthesis as opposed to just passively observing a lecture [@Beyer2016].
+For example, a common approach observed in most classroom settings are practical data visualization exercises, to give novices opportunities to critically analyze a data visualization or existing visualization tool and work with their peers to analyze the outcomes [@Kerren2008; @He2017].

 When it comes to data visualization design, the core concepts of active learning